 Who built a mysterious stone structure that now rests on the bottom of Lake Seminole?
 No one has seen the strange building in nearly 60 years, but speculation about it has focused on everyone from the ancient Mayans or Irish to General Andrew Jackson!
 Two Egg TV has launched an expedition to find the structure. […]

 Fort Gaines was an important military post of the First Seminole War.
 It protected the Georgia frontier in 1816-1821.
 The fort was named for Maj.
 Gen. Edmund Pendleton Gaines, a hero of the War of 1812, and was built to guard the southern border of the Creek Nation as defined by the Treaty of Fort […]

-Two Egg TV visits Roger Spooner of Seminole County, Georgia.
-He survived the sinking of the aircraft carrier USS Yorktown during the Battle of Midway.
-This weekend marks the 75th anniversary of the World War II battle.
-Click play to hear Mr. Spooner’s remarkable story: To learn more about the Battle of Midway, we highly […]
+Roger Spooner of Seminole County, Georgia, is a remarkable American.
+A sailor during World War II, he survived the sinking of the aircraft carrier USS Yorktown during the Battle of Midway.
+Two Egg TV visited with him on the 75th anniversary of the battle.
+Click play to hear Mr. Spooner’s remarkable story: To learn more […]

 Our new documentary – CSS Chattahoochee: Their Dreams Exploded – is now available for viewing free on your tv set through our Roku channel or you can stream it right here!
 We hope that you enjoy it and find it to be of interest.